asurgent/ui-components/README.md

 # Asurgent UI components v2

 This library contains the basic set of asurgent's components.
 It exposes React API compatible components.
-Latest is deployed to [github pages](https://asurgent.github.io/ui-components)
+Latest is deployed to [github pages](https://asurgent.github.io/ui-components) automatically when you publish a new version (more info on this in the bottom of this readme).

 ## Getting started